jozsef-vesza/AppExtensionsDemo/README.md

 This is an example project for getting familiary with App Extensions, introduced in iOS 8.

 Please note that the project uses third party dependencies.
 In order to compile, you must first build them.
-You can do this with [Carthage](https://github.com/Carthage/Carthage):
+Doing this is very simple using [Carthage](https://github.com/Carthage/Carthage):

 ````bash
 carthage update